 Just yesterday I got a following email.
-I decided to take a quote out of it, to illustrate something that I often get to hear:
+I’m taking a quote out it, to illustrate something I often get to hear:

 Knowing more about eggs from early age on would enable women to love, cherish, and support their uniqueness and maximize and strengthen their fertility before it inevitably fades away.

 Eggs are, in many ways, not unlike other cells in the body.
 They utilize exactly the same kind of energy molecules to live, grow, and mature.
 While doing all that, eggs remain in constant and intensive communication with both their proximate and distant environment.

 This means that it is actually the brain and not the eggs, that tightly regulates egg functioning by releasing hormones that switch the ovaries to “go” and tell the eggs to start maturing for ovulation after having rested since the time you were born.

 On the other side, eggs are unique in that they are the only kind of cells in the body capable of starting a new life!
 Contrary to other cells, eggs cells don’t differentiate to take on any specific role in our body – their inner program remains open and harbors all the templates needed to create a new human being.
 In that sense, eggs are the ultimate stem cells.

 I am sure, if men had eggs, we would get to hear about them much more.

 Without an egg, there is no embryo, no fetus, and no baby.